 The best thing to do if you have gaps in employment is to proactively cultivate and supply positive recommendations to counter any potentially negative information that might be uncovered if an employer checks your employment history.

-It is often advisable to anticipate employer concerns about significant employment gaps and address the gaps for which you have a good explanation directly during the interview.
+It is often advisable to anticipate employer concerns about significant employment gaps and address the gaps you have with a good explanation for them during the interview itself.

-How to Conduct a Job Search When you Have Gaps in Your Resume
+Job Searching When You Have Gaps in Your Resume

-One way to make sure a potential employer sees your skills and qualifications and not the months you've been unemployed is to prepare a functional resume, rather than a chronological one.
-This type of resume highlights what you can do, without offering up a linear work history.
+One way to make sure a potential employer focuses on your skills and qualifications and not the months you've been unemployed is to prepare a functional resume rather than a chronological one.
+This type of resume highlights what you can do without offering a linear work history.

-While a prospective employer could—and probably will – still uncover the gaps in your employment history during the background check phase of the process, a resume that shows off your skills might get your foot in the door.
+While a prospective employer could—and probably will—uncover the gaps in your employment history during the background check phase of the process, a resume that shows off your skills can get you an interview.